GuillermoTeran/Caso-de-Estudio-Deteccion-de-Operadores-Ineficaces-en-un-Servicio-de-Telefonia-Virtual/README.md

 Se recomienda iterar sobre el embudo de compras para mejorar conversión en las etapas posteriores.

 La prueba A/B fue válida, aunque se sugiere una muestra más grande para confirmar efectos en compras.

+# Case Study: Detection of Inefficient Operators in a Virtual Telephone Service

+## US English

+Project description:

+The virtual telephone company CallMeMaybe sought to identify underperforming operators to optimize customer service.
+As a data analyst, I led an exploratory analysis project to find ineffective operators based on multiple operational indicators.

+## Project Objectives
+Conduct exploratory data analysis (EDA) to understand operational behavior.

+Establish metrics to determine operational inefficiency.

+Identify underperforming operators.

+Validate hypotheses through statistical testing.

+## Data Sources and Structure
+1. telecom_dataset_us.csv

+Information about incoming, outgoing, and internal calls.

+Key variables:

+operator_id, calls_count, is_missed_call, call_duration, total_call_duration, internal, direction

+2. telecom_clients_us.csv

+Customer information:

+user_id, tariff_plan, date_start

+## Criteria for Evaluating Inefficiency
+A high proportion of missed incoming calls (especially external).

+High waiting time (difference between total_call_duration and call_duration).

+A low number of outgoing calls for operators whose job includes making them.

+Filtering and grouping by the operator to compare relative performance.

+## Tools Used
+Python (Pandas, Seaborn, SciPy)

+Jupyter Notebook

+Hypothesis testing: t-test and Mann-Whitney U test

+Visualization: Matplotlib, Seaborn

+## Exploratory Analysis and Results
+Operators with more than 40% of missed calls were considered critical.

+It was detected that some operators had an average wait time of> 40% of the total call duration.

+Operators assigned to outgoing tasks with a very low rate of calls made were identified.

+## Conclusions and Recommendations
+The most inefficient operators were listed for review by Human Resources and Supervision.

+It was recommended that operator assignments be adjusted based on call traffic.

+It was proposed that automatic alerts be developed to detect inefficient operators in real-time.

+## Case Study: Evaluation of an A/B Test for a Recommendation System
+Project description:

+An international online store conducted an A/B test to evaluate a new recommendation system.
+The task was resumed after being abandoned by the previous team.
+My goal was to validate the quality of the experiment and analyze its results.

+## Study Objectives
+Validate the design and execution of the A/B test.

+Analyze conversions at each stage of the funnel (product_page → product_card → purchase).

+Determine whether there were significant improvements in conversion thanks to the new system.

+## Data Used
+Dataset    Description
+final_ab_new_users_upd_us.csv    New users and their characteristics final_ab_events_upd_us.csv    User interaction events final_ab_participants_upd_us.csv    Participants and their test group ab_project_marketing_events_us.csv    Marketing campaign calendar

+## Tools Used
+Python (Pandas, NumPy, SciPy)

+Graphics: Plotly, Seaborn

+Statistical tests: Z-test for comparison of proportions

+Experiment management: Verification of user overlap, distribution of events by day

+## Pre-Analysis Validations
+Type conversion and handling of null values.

+Verification that there were no users in both groups.

+Confirmation that the distribution of events per day and user was similar between groups.

+Review of concurrent marketing events that could skew the results.

+## Analysis Results
+A 12% improvement in the product page visit rate was found in group B.

+The product_card and purchase rates also improved, but only reached statistical significance in the first stage (product_page).

+Group B showed higher retention, but more observation time was recommended to validate purchases.

+## Conclusions and Recommendations
+The new recommendation system improves initial user engagement.

+It is recommended to iterate on the purchase funnel to improve conversion in later stages.

+The A/B test was valid, although a larger sample size is suggested to confirm the effects on purchases.